Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Experiments

 \subsubsection{Blur}

-We synthesize blur kernels of size $d \in \{3, 7, 11, 15, 21\} \,\si{\px}$. $d$ is the diameter for defocus kernels or the approximate path length for motion blur kernels (inspired by \cite{levin2009understanding}).
-Defocus blur kernels are calculated analytically using~\eqref{eq:defocusBlur}.
+We synthesize blur kernels of size $d \in \{3, 7, 11, 15, 21\} \,\si{\px}$. $d$ is the diameter for defocus kernels or the approximate path length for motion blur kernels.
+Defocus blur kernels are calculated analytically (see supplementary material).
 Motion blur kernels are generated using \cite{githubMotionBlurKernelCode}, distinguishing between linear motion kernels (motion intensity parameter set to 0) and non-linear ones (parameter set to 1.0), and manually selecting the kernels that satisfy the target~$d$.
+We mitigate the influence of motion blur direction by evaluating four rotated versions of each kernel separately (rotating them 0, 45, 90, and 135 deg counterclockwise) and using their average estimation error as final result.

-We further propose two use cases for \emph{combined blur and noise} occurrences: (\emph{i}) \emph{Defocus blur and DCSN} (Defocus + DCSN) that might arise at high temperatures (as caused by direct Sun illumination) and with defocus induced by material stress in the optics setup, and (\emph{ii}) \emph{photon noise and motion blur} (Photon + Motion) due to high exposure times and signal amplification, typical of low light conditions.
+We further propose two use cases for \emph{combined blur and noise} occurrences: (\emph{i}) \emph{Defocus blur and DCSN} (Defocus + DCSN) that might arise at high temperatures (as caused by direct Sun illumination) and with defocus induced by material stress in the optics setup \cite{kuhn2020analysis, kettelgerdes2021correlating}, and (\emph{ii}) \emph{photon noise and motion blur} (Photon + Motion) due to high exposure times and signal amplification, typical of low light conditions.

 \ifclearsectionlook \fi